When Will My Son Start Nursery?

 1. Establish a Routine

-Introduce a structured daily routine similar to nursery, including fixed mealtimes, naps, and playtime.
-This helps your child adjust to a predictable schedule.
+Introduce a structured daily timetable similar to nursery, including fixed mealtimes, naps, and playtime.
+This helps your child adjust to a predictable routine.

 2. Encourage Independence